- What Is It?

-The warning signs of sleep apnea include
+The four warning signs of sleep apnea in adults include:

 - Snoring that is loud enough to disturb others

 - Noticeable intermittent pauses of breathing during sleep

 - Excessive daytime drowsiness, causing one to fall asleep while working, watching television, or even driving a vehicle

 Warning signs of sleep apnea in children include: